teamapp-ai/teamapp-ai.github.io/_features/deliver-context-relevant-learning-and-development.md

 ---
-title: deliver context relevant learning and development
+title: deliver context relevant learning and development where it counts
 date: 2020-08-26 14:00:00 +0000
 slug: deliver context relevant learning and development
 seo_title: "#team task app with learning and development built in"